TheHamkerCat/Telegram_VC_Bot/README.md

 4. `cp sample_config.ini config.ini`
 5. `cp sample_config.py config.py`
 5. Edit `config.ini` and `config.py` with your own values.
 6. Follow [This](https://unix.stackexchange.com/questions/82259/how-to-pipe-audio-output-to-mic-input) to route your PC or Server's audio output to audio input.
+[For Linux]
+7. If you're on windows, Follow [This](https://superuser.com/questions/1133750/set-output-audio-of-windows-as-input-audio-of-microphone) instead.
-7. Run JioSaavn Server `python3 plugins/app.py` Only do this if you want to play songs from JioSaavn too
+8. Run JioSaavn Server `python3 plugins/app.py` Only do this if you want to play songs from JioSaavn too
-8. Run the bot `python3 tgvcbot.py`
+9. Run the bot `python3 tgvcbot.py`
-9. Open Telegram and start voice chat.
+10. Open Telegram and start voice chat.
-10. Send commands to bot to play music.
+11. Send commands to bot to play music.

 ## Commands